ibm-cloud-docs/databases-cli-plugin/cli-change-log.md

 # {{site.data.keyword.databases-for}} CLI change log
 {: #cli-change-log}

-In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.databases-for}} CLI.
+In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.databases-for}} CLI plug-in.

+## Version 0.16.9
+{: #cli-0169}

 ## Version 0.16.8
 {: #cli-0168}